 “Being at one with the ocean and the people is the energy that drives him, and this is the energy that he shares with others. manonabeach connects people with the beach, and people with each other.
 This man has the temperament of the rising tide, but he restrains himself like the ebb tide, preferring to let other people talk.
 The process is a passing connection; he doesn’t hold on to the people he encounters at the beach, and he doesn’t let anybody hold him back.
 His anonymity gives him freedom.
 He is a man who is in his element.”

-You can learn more about her travels and work here, a celebration of spiritual diversity and inclusion.
+Her travels and work are a celebration of spiritual diversity and inclusion.

 Coast magazine Facebook